-- What are the materials needed to be removed from our body? - Where are these materials removed from? - Why do you think the body must remove waste substances?
+- What are the materials needed to removed from our body? - From where do these materials removed? - What are the organs that seperate excretory materials? - How do you think the body must be remove waste substances?

 Studying the structure and function of our excretory system will help us to understand this better.